The Waynesboro Redevelopment & Housing Authority is a Section 8 and Public Housing Public Housing Agency in Waynesboro, Virginia.

-As of March 31st, 2016 the Waynesboro Redevelopment & Housing Authority manages 423 active Housing Choice Vouchers.
+As of the most recent VMS report, Waynesboro Redevelopment & Housing Authority manages 411 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: